sCrypt-Inc/boilerplate/README.md

     └── ts                              # Typescript unit tests
 </pre>

-## How to write test for a sCrypt contract
+## How to write test for an sCrypt contract

 The major steps to write a sCrypt test are exemplified by `tests/demo.scrypttest.js`.